Vishwanth14/SatellitePositioning/README.md

-Satellite Positioning using parallel processing
+Satellite Positioning using parallel processing.
 Refer documentation.txt for explanation